malteA/go-api/README.md

 ## Usage

+1. Install swag `go get -u github.com/swaggo/swag/cmd/swag`
+2. Add GOPATH to yout PATH to be able to run `swag`

+To update the swagger documentation run `swag init`.

 You can build this programm on your platform by yourself or simply start it with "`go run main.go.`".
 The application opens a socket at the port 3000.

+Swagger will be accessible at [localhost:3000/swagger](localhost:3000/swagger)